FEATURES, CAMPAIGN AND A.I. IN MORE DETAIL (for the very brief version see the Store page)

 and unique missions.
 Flights are often timed to

-in addons or expansions such as the recently added Spitfire MKIa
+addons or expansions such as the recently added Spitfire MKIa [Update: WOTR BoF Expansion adds more

-(Note the Spitfire MKIA was added for FREE in the V1.,14 update see downloads page.
-Any future addons
+(Note the Spitfire MKIA was added for FREE in the V1.,14 update see the Downloads section.
+Any future

-may or may not be free of course, this was released a free bonus to loyal WOTR owners).
+addons may or may not be free of course, this was released a free bonus to

 improved experience.